Australia and New Zealand Banking Group Ltd (ASX:AN3PG) Plans Dividend Increase – $1.48 Per Share

 Australia and New Zealand Banking Group Ltd (ASX:AN3PG – Get Rating) announced a interim dividend on Monday, June 5th, MarketIndexAU reports.
-Shareholders of record on Monday, June 19th will be paid a dividend of 1.48 per share on Monday, June 19th.
+Shareholders of record on Monday, June 19th will be given a dividend of 1.48 per share on Monday, June 19th.
 This represents a yield of 1.43%.
-The ex-dividend date is Tuesday, June 6th.
-This is a boost from Australia and New Zealand Banking Group’s previous interim dividend of $1.37.
+The ex-dividend date of this dividend is Tuesday, June 6th.
+This is an increase from Australia and New Zealand Banking Group’s previous interim dividend of $1.37.

 - Is Verizon’s 7% Yield Too Good To Pass Up?